Rosemary are low maintenance, hardy perennial plant that lives up to 15 years with the right care.

 - Symptoms.
 Slow growth with spindly, perhaps woody branches and few blooms

 - Causes.
-Rosemary not in full sun, plant may be pot bound and not pruned regularly.
+Rosemary is not in full sun, the plant may be pot-bound and not pruned regularly.

 Rosemary grows best in full sun and does not grow very well in the shade.